Define a section property (W12x26) to assign to the member

 Creating a New Member

 To create a new member use the FEModel3D.add_member() method.
-First we’ll set up some material and section properties:
+For the example below, we’ll assume 3 nodes have already been defined (‘N1’, ‘N2’, and ‘N3’).
+The next step is to set up some material and section properties for the members we’ll be creating:

 # Define a section property (W12x26) to assign to the member